Alexander Domínguez: Club career

-LDU Quito
+LDU Quito (2006-2016)

 Domínguez played for L.D.U.
 Quito from 2006 to 2016, taking over the starting spot from José Francisco Cevallos.
 He won two Ecuadorian Serie A titles, the 2009 Copa Sudamericana, the 2009 Recopa Sudamericana and the 2010 Recopa Sudamericana.

 Domínguez is one of the top 300 goalkeepers in the world, the third highest ranked Ecuadorian, and the highest ranked active Ecuadorian in terms of time spent without conceding a goal.
 From 2 September 2007 to 28 October 2007, he went 719 minutes without conceding a goal.
 He is nicknamed "Dida", after the Brazilian keeper of the same name.

-Monterrey
+Clúb de Fútbol Monterrey (2016-2017)

 On 22 June 2016, it was confirmed that Domínguez would be joining Monterrey.